 Be consistent in delivering your goals, your approach and your plan.

 You have to believe in your dreams, in your plan and most importantly in your abilities.

-Do you believe that this essential tips to succeed in life will give you the abilities to achieve this dream?
-Of course you do, we all do!
+Do you believe that these essential tips to succeed in life will give you the ability to achieve this dream?
+Of course, you do, we all do!

 We all have the same resources, we all have the same accessibility, so what excuse do any of us have to not accomplish what we want in life?
 The answer to that is… we don’t, we have zero excuses.